mshea/lazy_gm_tools/A5E_SRD_Markdown/14_Exploration.md

 Failure.
 The party is not entertained.

-Success.The first time the adventurer or an ally, up to a number of creatures equal to the adventurer\'s proficiency bonus, would suffer a level of strife, they do not.
+Success.
+The first time the adventurer or an ally, up to a number of creatures equal to the adventurer\'s proficiency bonus, would suffer a level of strife, they do not.
 When there is more than one member of the party that can benefit from this journey activity (like